River Creedy & Exe

 River Exe: on simple tackle, with maggot or flake proven to be effective baits.
 Due to the low angling pressure and high levels of natural food, both rivers has the potential to produce quality fish.

 Directions: From the city centre take the Tiverton/Crediton Road (A377), approximately 2 miles out of Exeter you will come to a mini roundabout where you can go left on the A377 for Crediton and straight on the A396 for Tiverton, do not go on either of these roads, instead you will need to park in this area.
 Once parked, walk over the first railway/river bridges on to the Crediton road and after approximately 30 yards there will be a gateway on your left, go into the field and go left for the River Exe and right for the River Creedy with our boundaries as given below.
+The key code is 0400 to open the lock.

 - As per the Association handbook.